PredictiveEcology/SpaDES/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs

-- automated builds on headless servers (i.e., without X11) may generate warning when loading dependencies (`tcltk`) due to no DISPLAY variable being set.
-This is not a problem otherwise.

 There were 2 NOTES:

 1. This is a new CRAN package submission.
 The `fastshp` package in Suggests is not required, though instructions for installation via GitHub are provided in the description, README, and via a message to the user.